 Music Together of Wellesley and Needham welcomes families at any point during the semester!
 Please feel free to register and the website will prorate your tuition.

 Please feel comfortable to nurse or bottle-feed your child in class, but we ask that you not bring food or drink into classrooms.
 We also provide an area to nurse privately if desired.

-We adhere with [local school district] in regard to weather cancellations.
-Should public schools close due to inclement weather, classes at [business name] will be cancelled as well.
-Please check our website homepage or our Facebook page for announcements regarding weather cancellations.
+We follow the Needham and Wellesley school closings in regard to weather cancellations.
+Should public schools close due to inclement weather, our classes will be cancelled as well.
+If either district is on a delayed opening, we open on time.
+In addition, please note your class location as one town may close and another might be open.
+Please check our website or our Facebook page for announcements regarding weather cancellations.

 Yes, parents, grandparents, or caregivers are welcome to attend class at any time—no need to ask!

 Classes with children of different ages have intellectual and social benefits for both younger and older children.
 In fact, it's the learning environment recommended by many early childhood researchers.
 Older children learn empathy and awareness of others, while developing leadership qualities and gaining self-confidence.
 Younger children learn by imitating the older ones and often show more complex behaviors earlier than usual.
 Even babies benefit by being in an environment that gives them lots of opportunities to observe the behavior of children of varying ages.
 Plus, it allows everyone—siblings, parents, grandparents, caregivers—to share in the musical experience together!

 Gift certificates toward classes can be purchased at any time.
 They make fabulous baby shower, birthday, or holiday gifts.
 Please click here if you’re interested in purchasing one.